Definition: Chicago style referencing

 (Second mention: Author’s surname, Short form of title/no subtitle (to avoid repetition, the title of the work can also be omitted if a work is cited multiple times), page number).

-Please note: Maybe you came across the abbreviation ‘ibid’, that means ‘in the same place’, referring to a work cited in the preceding note (e.g., ‘Ibid., 18’ instead of ‘Morrison, 18’).
+Please note: You may have come across the abbreviation ‘ibid’, which means ‘in the same place’, and refers, to a work cited in the preceding note (e.g., ‘Ibid., 18’ instead of ‘Morrison, 18’).
 The Chicago style citation manual strongly discourages the use of ‘ibid.’ (cf. Chicago Manual of Style 2017: 759-760).

 Chicago style citation author-date referencing in our BachelorPrint blog

 It must be apparent to you now that we are also using a Chicago style citation author-year system with short citations in the text in this blog.
 You can find the sources quoted at the bottom of the page of each text.

 Here, you can find templates for reference list entries and parenthetical citations (author-date system) using Chicago style citation for books with one and multiple authors, book chapters, as well as journal articles (Turabian 2007: 218–220).

 Single Author or Editor